Chunsubeen/newsproject/README.md

-I have left the API key blank. using the API from https://newsapi.org/ to fetch news data.
+I have left the API key blank.<br/>
+using the API from https://newsapi.org/ to fetch news data.